Water Safety and Teens

 On boats, PFDs should be U.S. Coast Guard-approved.
 In fact, many states require the

 use of PFDs on all boats at all times.
-Blow-up swimming devices, such as "water wings,"
+Don't rely on blow-up swimming devices, such

-It is important that the PFD is the correct size for your adolescent (life jackets
+It is important that the PFD is the correct size for your teen (life jackets are usually

-are usually labeled "adult" or "child").
-However, PFDs do not replace adult supervision.
+labeled "adult" or "child").
+However, PFDs don't replace adult supervision.

-According to the CDC, 90% of people who died in boating-related drownings were not
+Statistics show that most of the people who died in boating-related drownings were